alvr-org/ALVR/wiki/Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak.md

 #### Using terminal
 Open terminal and paste commands from bellow depending on type of your Flatpak Steam installation:

-On user installation of steam flatpak (default) - `flatpak override --user --filesystem="xdg-run/pipewire-0" com.valvesoftware.Steam`
+On user installation of steam flatpak: `flatpak override --user --filesystem="xdg-run/pipewire-0" com.valvesoftware.Steam`

 On system installation of steam flatpak: `flatpak override --filesystem="xdg-run/pipewire-0" com.valvesoftware.Steam`